tempest2023/ConciseMarkDownBlog/README.md

 ## 🙋‍♂️ Why

->  I previously set up a profile web application by Bootstrap Template and ThinkJS.
+>  I previously developed a profile web application by Bootstrap Template and ThinkJS.
 It's tortured to update that blogs because everytime I need to use rich-text editor to generate the HTML content and write it to MySQL.
 Yeah, I had a small server at that time.
 Now I don't want to pay a server, but I still need a place to record and share my experience.

-I've been looking for a way to have a **sustainably updated**, **configurable** and **extensible** personal blog with **static** web pages.
+I've been looking for a way to setup a **easily updated**, **configurable** and **extensible** personal blog by **static** web pages.

 Specifically, I want to implement it without any server resources from my side.